-These Keto Chocolate Truffles feature a rich, creamy, melt-in-your-mouth center coated in a chocolate shell.
-They're a breeze to make, requiring only a few simple ingredients, and can also be made paleo, dairy-free, and vegan.
+These Easy Keto Truffles feature a rich, creamy, melt-in-your-mouth center coated in a chocolate shell.
+They're a breeze to make and only require a few simple ingredients.*See the post above for paleo and/or dairy-free options.

-Place the bowl, uncovered, in the freezer for 30 minutes or the fridge for at least an hour, or until completely cooled and solid.
-If placing in the freezer, be sure not to freeze it solid.
+Place the bowl, uncovered, in the freezer for 30 minutes or in the fridge for 1 to 2 hours, or until completely cooled and solid.
+If placing it in the freezer, be sure not to freeze it solid.
 Otherwise, it will be too hard to roll.

 Place the baking sheet in the fridge for another 30 minutes to an hour, or until firm enough to handle.
-If you find they aren't firming up as much as you'd like or want to speed up the process, feel free to place them in the freezer.
+If you find they aren't firming up as much as you'd like or want to speed up the process, feel free to place them in the freezer for a few minutes.

 Place the chocolate chips and coconut oil in a microwave-safe bowl.
 Heat 30 seconds.
 Stir.
 Heat in 15-second intervals, stirring between each interval, until the chocolate is fully melted.

 Place the coating in a small bowl and roll the ganache fillings, one at a time, in the coating until completely covered then place back on the parchment paper.